input-output-hk/marlowe-ts-sdk/Readme.md

 * `language/core/v1`: The `@marlowe.io/language-core-v1` library that contains the core Marlowe language definitions and utilities.
 * `adapter`: The `@marlowe.io/adapter` library that contains infrastruture domain functionalities.
-* `legacy-runtime`: The `@marlowe.io/legacy-runtime` library that contains the initial abstraction over the Marlowe runtime
+* `runtime`: The `@marlowe.io/runtime` library that contains the initial abstraction over the Marlowe runtime

 ## Developer notes